How long have you worked for PreSonus?

-Bass, synthesizer, guitar, trumpet, sax, flute and drums.
+Keyboard, guitar, drums, trumpet, sax and flute.
 Studio One is the DAW environment is where I record and produce tangible recorded audio assets for others to use.
 But playing *live* with other musicians has always been my greatest strength and main love, in terms of collaborative creative events.

 Of all of them, what’s your favorite?